 To measure the indentation, all you need is:

-However, it would help if you did it in the same conditions every time you do it.
+I recommend you measure it while standing up with a proper posture.
+You can also measure it while sitting or lying.
+However, it would help if you did it in the same conditions every time.

-If your first measurement is done in the morning, while you're standing, then from now on, the next measure should be done in the same way.
+For example, if your first measurement is done in the morning while you're standing, then from now on, you should do the following measure in the same way.